joeldmyers/more-algorithm-review/README.md

 Note, this goes through this course, which is pretty good for reviewing core DSA fundamentals - https://www.udemy.com/course/js-algorithms-and-data-structures-masterclass/

-## General Notes on Problem-Solving Strageties
+## General Notes on Problem-Solving Strategies

 Steps to solve a problem: